1 x ACQUIRED BRAIN INJURY SUPPORT WORKER

 Due to additional funding, we are expanding our highly skilled team.
 We are looking for several patient, supportive, resilient and dynamic individuals for both employed roles and volunteer positions.
 You must be passionate about helping people to succeed and have good long term outcomes, by maximising their skills and personal development through the provision of innovative non-clinical interventions.

-The ABI Support Worker will prioritise mental health support to children and young people living with the effects of an acquired brain injury (ABI) and the Family Support Worker will prioritise the mental health and wellbeing of their parents/carers.
-You do not need experience of acquired brain injury in children and young people as in-depth training will be provided.
+The ABI Support Worker will prioritise mental health support to children and young people living with the effects of an acquired brain injury (ABI) and the Specialist SEN Mentor will prioritise the cognitive, commucation, emotional and behavioural development.
+Ideally you will have experience of acquired brain injury in children and young people however in-depth training will be provided where necessary.

-Acquired Brain Injury Support Worker (Mental Health and Wellbeing) – (Initially 12 months fixed term contract as the role is funding dependent)
+Acquired Brain Injury Mentor (Mental Health and Wellbeing) – (Initially 12 months fixed term contract as the role is funding dependent)

 The job role is to provide 1-1 emotional and development support to children and young people living with the effects of an acquired brain injury.
-Working as part of a pioneering support team, you will provide stimulating fun activities that will prioritise poor mental wellbeing, low self esteem and self-belief and assist with the ongoing sensory, cognitive, communication, social, emotional and behavioural development of these highly vulnerable young people.
-You will have experience of successfully working directly with and engaging disadvantaged children and young people with disabilities, including learning and behavioural difficulties.
+Working as part of a pioneering support team, you will provide stimulating fun activities that will prioritise poor mental wellbeing, low self esteem, self-belief and emotional and behavioural development of these highly vulnerable young people.
+You will have experience of successfully working directly with and engaging disadvantaged children and young people with hidden disabilities, including learning and behavioural difficulties.
 You will possess excellent communication and administration skills.
 This post will work both in the office and in the community.